Heatblur-Simulations/f-4e-manual/src/jester/navigation.md

 mission editor, this will be available by default as the Primary Flight Plan.

 Each waypoint in the flight plan can be designated as one of several special types.
-These designations will influence Jesters actions and the phrases he uses as one approach the waypoint.
+These designations will influence Jesters actions and the dialog phrases he uses as one approach the waypoint.
 The types are:

 - **Turn Point (default)**: This is the standard waypoint type.
 Jester will